Judaeo-Spanish: Portuguese and other Iberian languages

-However, the phonology of both the consonants and part of the lexicon is, in some respects, closer to Galician-Portuguese and Catalan than to modern Spanish.
-That is explained by direct influence but also because all three languages retained some of the characteristics of medieval Ibero-Romance languages that Spanish later lost.
+In some respects, the phonology of both the consonants and part of the lexicon is closer to Portuguese and Catalan than to modern Spanish.
+This is partially explained by direct influence, but also because Portuguese, Old Spanish and Catalan retained some of the characteristics of medieval Ibero-Romance languages that Spanish later lost.

-There was a mutual influence with the Judaeo-Portuguese of the Portuguese Jews.
+There was mutual influence with the Judaeo-Portuguese of the Portuguese Jews.